forbesd7/guitarPractice/README.md

+# Guitar Practice
-# An app to help you practice chord switches
+This is an app to help you practice chord switches (Currently in progress)